Steps for using the CFP Survey:

 Click “complete” when all responses are filled in and documentation provided.

 CFP will review responses and documentation, then assign each responding company a score from 1 – 100.
 Each responding company will receive a report with its score.
-CFP will compile and analyze data from all responders anonymously in an annual report, to be released in April 2017.
+CFP will compile and analyze data from all responders anonymously in an annual report, to be released in the third quarter of 2019.
 With their permission, leading companies will be highlighted in the report by name.
 All companies that agree to make their participation public will be listed in the annual report.
 Responses and scores of companies that agree to make these public will be posted on the CFP website.

 CFP is a market differentiator and provides a competitive advantage for business leaders.
 This new tool will add a level of transparency and help companies mitigate reputational and regulatory risks and exploit opportunities afforded by moving to safer chemicals.